Discrete Triebel-Lizorkin spaces and expansive matrices: Introduction

 If $\TLone(A) = \TLtwo(B)$, then $ p_1 = p_2$ and at least least one of the following conditions hold: \begin{enumerate} \item[(i)] The set $\{A^j B^{-j} : j \in \Z\}$ is finite, $\alpha_1 = \alpha_2$ and $q_1 = q_2$; \item[(ii)] $p_1 = p_2 = q_1 = q_2$ and $|\det(A)|^{\alpha_1 + 1/2 - 1/{p_1}} = |\det(B)|^{\alpha_2 + 1/2 - 1/{p_2}}$. \end{enumerate} \end{theorem}

-In combination, \Cref{thm:sufficient_intro} and \Cref{thm:necessary_intro} provide a full classification of the expansive dilation matrices yielding equal discrete Triebel-Lizorkin spaces, and form a nontrivial extension of \Cref{thm:triebel} to arbitrary expansive dilations.
-As already mentioned above, the provided condition is different from the criteria classifying discrete Besov spaces \eqref{eq:det_intro} and Triebel-Lizorkin function spaces \eqref{eq:equivalent_matrices}.

-We mention that the necessary conditions for possibly different integrability and smoothness exponents provided by \Cref{thm:necessary_intro} appear to be new even for diagonal dilation matrices.
+\Cref{thm:sufficient_intro} and \Cref{thm:necessary_intro} provide a full classification of the expansive dilation matrices yielding equal discrete Triebel-Lizorkin spaces, and form a nontrivial extension of \Cref{thm:triebel} to arbitrary expansive dilations.
+In addition, the necessary conditions for possibly different integrability and smoothness exponents provided by \Cref{thm:necessary_intro} appear to be new even for diagonal dilation matrices.
 Similarly, a classification of dilations for the case $p = \infty$ seems new for diagonal dilations.